Phase Change Calculator

 Frequently Asked Questions (FAQ)

-3. Can I use this for any material?
+3. Can I use custom materials?

-5. How accurate is this thing?
+5. How accurate are the results?

-Typical Substances and their Latent Heats
+Typical Substances and Latent Heat Values

 Substance Solid to Liquid (J/kg) Liquid to Gas (J/kg)